luminati-io/bright-data-scraping-browser-nodejs-puppeteer-project/README.md

 # Bright Data Scraping Browser Puppeteer Project

-[Open in CodeSandbox](https://codesandbox.io/p/devbox/github/luminati-io/bright-data-scraping-browser-nodejs-project?file=%2Findex.js){:target="_blank" rel="noopener"}, sign in with GitHub account, then fork the repository to begin making changes.
+<a href="https://codesandbox.io/p/devbox/github/luminati-io/bright-data-scraping-browser-nodejs-project?file=%2Findex.js" target="_blank" rel="noopener">Open in CodeSandbox</a>, sign in with GitHub account, then fork the repository to begin making changes.

-This project demonstrates how to use [Bright Data Scraping Browser](https://www.brightdata.com/scraping-browser){:target="_blank" rel="noopener"} to scrape data from websites using Node.js and Puppeteer.
+This project demonstrates how to use <a href="https://brightdata.com/products/scraping-browser" target="_blank" rel="noopener">Bright Data Scraping Browser</a> to scrape data from websites using Node.js and Puppeteer.

 ### Getting Started